Can you believe that we are at the end of the year already?

 I know, I know, you’re already rolling your eyes.

-But listen, there is 30-60 minutes you can MAKE in your day.
+But listen, there are 30-60 minutes you can MAKE in your day.
 We need to stop trying to FIND the time and create the time you need.
 Whether it means waking up early, staying up a little later, or skipping watching Parenthood on Netflix during nap time (I mean seriously… how good is Parenthood?)

 Normally I am ALL about using those time pockets you have in between laundry, playing with the kids, or running errands but, for this activity, I want you to keep the time with no interruptions so that your thoughts can flow and not get stopped.